finnvoor/PlaydateKit/README.md

 PlaydateKit was inspired by and would not be possible without the excellent work done by [@rauhul](https://github.com/rauhul) on [swift-playdate-examples](https://github.com/apple/swift-playdate-examples).
 Specifically, PlaydateKit was created due to the note in the swift-playdate-examples repo:
 > It is not intended to be a full-featured Playdate SDK so please do not raise PRs to extend the Playdate Swift overlay to new areas.

-The example project build scripts as well as most of CPlaydate were copied from swift-playdate-examples, and as such fall under the Apache License 2.0 found [here](https://github.com/apple/swift-playdate-examples/blob/main/LICENSE.txt).
+The example project build scripts were mostly copied from swift-playdate-examples, and as such fall under the Apache License 2.0 found [here](https://github.com/apple/swift-playdate-examples/blob/main/LICENSE.txt).